adnan-drina/private-ai-demo/stages/stage2-model-alignment/README.md

 ### 3. Manual Ingestion (Optional)

-If documents are already in MinIO, `deploy.sh` automatically triggers ingestion for all scenarios.

-To manually re-run ingestion for a specific scenario:
+The `deploy.sh` script automatically uploads documents and triggers ingestion.
+However, if you need to manually re-run ingestion for a specific scenario:

 ```bash
 ./run-batch-ingestion.sh <scenario>